omerdynasty/simple-geminipy/README.md

 8. **Print Response:** Prints the final, cleaned-up response from the model.

 **In essence, this code acts as a simple chatbot, using Google's AI to generate text responses based on user prompts.**

-**Would you like me to explain any specific part of the code in more detail?**

-For instance, I can provide a more in-depth explanation of:

-* How the API key is used to authenticate with the Google AI service.
-* The purpose of the `to_markdown` function and why it's not used in this specific example.
-* What regular expressions are and how `re.sub` is used to remove Markdown formatting.

-Just let me know!